explodinglabs/iko/README.md

 # Ply

-_Ply_ is a Postgres migration tool that makes database changes easy.
+_Ply_ is a PostgreSQL migration tool that simplifies database changes.

-It extends [Sqitch](https://sqitch.org/), adding simple [commands](/COMMANDS.md)
-to create migrations.
-For example to create an "api" schema, you'd type `ply create-schema api`.
+It leverages [Sqitch](https://sqitch.org/) to provide simple [commands](/COMMANDS.md) for creating migrations.
+For example, use `ply create-schema api` to create an `api` schema.

-Sqitch is also available, so to deploy your changes you'd type `ply sqitch deploy`.
+Sqitch is also available, so you can deploy changes with `ply sqitch deploy`.

 ## Installation

-Ply runs inside a Docker container, so ensure you have [Docker installed](https://docs.docker.com/get-docker/).
+Ply runs inside a Docker container, so ensure [Docker is installed](https://docs.docker.com/get-docker/).

 Create a `ply` command by pasting this into your terminal: